Carey A. Randall: Early career

 Carey A. Randall was born on November 15, 1912, in Gloster, Mississippi, as the son of Mack Allen and Marry Etta Randall.
 Following the high school, he attended the University of Mississippi in Oxford for one year, before switched to Louisiana State University in Baton Rouge.
 Randall graduated there with Bachelor of Science degree in civil engineering in May 1934 and spent next year with postgraduate work at Louisiana State University.
 During his postgraduate course, he completed advanced ROTC course and received Army Reserve commission in May 1935.

 He entered the Marine Corps on July 1, 1935, and was commissioned second lieutenant on that date.
 Randall was subsequently ordered to the Basic School at Philadelphia Navy Yard for basic officer training, which he completed in March 1936.
 With 124 students, it was the largest Basic School class to that date.
 This class provided two future Marine Corps Commandants (Leonard F. Chapman Jr. and Robert E. Cushman Jr.), five lieutenant generals (Lewis J. Fields, Frederick E. Leek, Herman Nickerson Jr., William J. Van Ryzin, Richard G. Weede), five major generals (William R. Collins, William T. Fairbourn, Bruno Hochmuth, Raymond L. Murray, Randall) and six brigadier generals (William W. Buchanan, Odell M. Conoley, Frederick P. Henderson, Roy L. Kline, John C. Miller Jr., Thomas F. Riley).

 Randall was then ordered to the Puget Sound Navy Yard in Bremerton, Washington, and served there until he was ordered for expeditionary duty in China in June 1937.
-He then served with 4th Marine Regiment under Colonel Charles F. B. Price at Shanghai International Settlement and later took part in guard duties at American Embassy in Peiping.
+He then served with 4th Marine Regiment under Colonel Charles F. B. Price at Shanghai International Settlement and later took part in guard duties at American Embassy in Beiping.
 During his time in China, he was promoted to the ranks of first lieutenant and returned to the United States in October 1939.
 Upon his return, Randall was stationed at Marine Corps Base Quantico until May 1941 and reached the rank of captain.